aashishgarg/aashishgarg.github.io/_posts/blog/2018-07-27-postgreSQL.md

 date: 2018-07-27T02:20:50-04:00
 ---

-Postgres is a object-relational database management system.
+Postgres is an object-relational database management system.
 It was developed at **Berkeley Computer Science Department**, university of california.

 ###### Installation in Ubuntu